ropensci/roweb3/content/blog/2023-02-16-runiverse-discovering/index.md

 The hardest part about effectively using R is finding the best packages for the problem you are trying to solve.
 I think this is even more important than being fluent in the language itself, which you will pick up along the way as you start using R more frequently.
 However, building your code on reliable foundations is essential for good results, and difficult to fix later on in a project.

 There are about 20.000 packages on CRAN, and more on other networks such as BioConductor and GitHub.
 New packages are released every day.
 The developers are a mix of volunteers, ranging from professional software engineers to students and hobbyist.
-The quality and scope of packages varies enormously, which can make it difficult to know what tool is the best choice for a given task.
+The quality and scope of packages varies enormously, which can make it difficult to judge which tools are the best choice for a given task.

 The ultimate goal of r-universe is to help you effectively navigate the R ecosystem to discover what is out there, get a sense of the purpose and quality of individual packages, their developers, and get started using packages immediately and without any hassle.

 ## Three levels of navigation in r-universe

-We can distinguish three levels of navigation to explore R packages in r-universe:
+We can distinguish three levels of navigation in r-universe:

  1. Search the global ecosystem: find packages, by topic, keyword, ranking, etc.
  2. Browse by maintainer/organization: explore all work from a given group or researcher.
- 3. Zoom in to the individual package: detailed information on everything there is to know about a project and instructions to start using it.
+ 3. The individual package: get detailed information on everything there is to know about a project and instructions how to start using it.

-If you are new to R, or are exploring packages for a certain task, you may start by searching everything that is out there using the r-universe search engine.
-Once you become more familiar with the ecosystem, you may get interested to zoom in and learn more about a specific suite of packages from a given organization, and the details of individual packages.
+If you are new to R or are exploring packages for a certain task, you may start by searching everything that is out there using the r-universe search engine.
+Once you become more familiar with the ecosystem, you may get interested to zoom in to a specific suite of packages from a given maintainer or organization, and eventually learn more about the details of some particular packages.

 ## Level 1: searching the entire R ecosystem

 The landing page on https://r-universe.dev takes you directly to the global search engine.
 Here you can perform free-text search for a keyword, which is matched against package names, descriptions, topics, and titles of manual pages, vignettes, and so on.
-Results are ordered using a combination of a matching score (how often, and where, the search term appears in the package), and a quality ranking[^1].
+Results are ordered using a combination of a matching score (how often and where the search term appears), and a quality ranking[^1].

 {{< figureforgallery src="search1.png" alt="Screenshot of r-universe search engine landing page." >}}

-Moreover the page above also shows a shuffeling list of organizations publishing packages (sorted by recent activity) which is fun to discover what is currently being developed in the R ecosystem.
+Moreover the search page also shows a shuffeling list of organizations (sorted by recent activity) which is fun to discover what is currently being developed in the R ecosystem.

 {{< gallery >}}
 {{< figureforgallery src="search2.png" alt="Screenshot of r-universe simple search results." >}}